Scene Intelligent Auto

 - AF operation (One-Shot AF or Servo AF) is set automatically when you press the shutter button halfway.
 Even when automatically set to One-Shot AF, the camera will switch to Servo AF if subject motion is detected while you are pressing the shutter button halfway.

 - The mode makes the colors look more impressive in nature, outdoor, and sunset scenes.
 If you do not obtain the desired color tones, change the mode to a Creative Zone mode () and select a Picture Style other than , then shoot again ().

 - Be careful about camera shake in handheld shots.
 To avoid camera shake, consider using a tripod.
 Use a sturdy tripod that can bear the weight of the shooting equipment.
 Attach the camera securely to the tripod.

-- Consider using a remote switch (sold separately, ) or wireless remote control (sold separately, ).
+- Using a wireless remote control (sold separately, ) is recommended.